Age Spots and Liver Spots Treatment

 Candela Alex TriVantage Laser

-The Candela Alex TriVantage Laser is designed to treat discreet, localized liver spots.
-The Candela Alex TriVantage is an Nd: Yag laser that eliminates pigmented lesions with minimal discomfort and little recovery time.
-During the procedure, the laser delivers wavelengths of light to the dermis that are absorbed by the melanin-rich lesions – the light energy is then converted into heat, destroying the pigmentation and allowing for healthier, lighter skin cells to come to the surface.
+The Candela Alex TriVantage Laser is designed to target discreet, localized liver spots.
+It is an Nd: Yag laser that removes pigmented lesions with minimal discomfort and little recovery time.
+During the procedure, the laser emits wavelengths of light into the dermis, which are absorbed by the melanin-rich lesions.
+This light energy converts into heat, destroying the pigmentation and allowing healthier, lighter skin cells to surface.
 The laser specifically targets pigmented cells, leaving the surrounding skin unaffected.
-The effect of the treatment becomes visible 1 to 2 weeks after receiving the procedure.
-Depending on how dark the sunspot is, you may need one to two treatments to fully remove the discoloration and undesired pigmentation.
-If a second treatment is needed, a one-month interval is needed for the skin to heal fully between desired treatments.
-In addition to removing liver spots, the Alex TriVantage laser effectively eliminates black-, blue-, and green-pigmented tattoos.
+Results become visible 1 to 2 weeks after the treatment.
+Depending on the darkness of the sunspot, you may require one or two sessions to remove the discoloration and unwanted pigmentation completely.
+If a second treatment is necessary, a one-month interval is recommended for the skin to heal completely between sessions.
+Besides removing liver spots, the Alex TriVantage laser effectively clears black, blue, and green pigmented tattoos.

 Fraxel Dual Laser

 The Fraxel Dual laser treatment was one of the first fractionated lasers to be FDA-approved for treating sun damage, sun spots, and liver spots.
-The laser has two wavelengths: a 1927nm setting to treat liver spots, lentigos, hyperpigmentation, and actinic keratoses and a 1550nm setting to treat acne scars, fine lines, wrinkles, and uneven texture.
-The Fraxel laser creates thousands of controlled, microscopic injuries to the skin to stimulate its natural healing process and promote collagen synthesis and new, smooth skin cells.
-When utilizing the 1927nm wavelength setting, the Fraxel Laser targets and destroys melanin in the pigmented cells while leaving the surrounding skin unaffected.
-For that reason, Fraxel Lasers are best used for patients with lighter skin (Fitzpatrick Skin Types I-III) to avoid any unnecessary side effects for patients with darker skin tones.
-Depending on the degree of pigmentation, the number of sun spots, and the degree of sun damage, you may need three Fraxel laser treatments to remove all unwanted pigmentation.
+The laser has two wavelengths: a 1927nm setting to treat liver spots, lentigos, hyperpigmentation, and actinic keratoses, and a 1550nm setting to treat acne scars, fine lines, wrinkles, and uneven texture.
+The Fraxel laser creates thousands of controlled, microscopic injuries to the skin, stimulating its natural healing process and promoting collagen synthesis and the growth of new, smooth skin cells.
+When using the 1927nm wavelength setting, the Fraxel Laser targets and destroys melanin in pigmented cells, while leaving the surrounding skin unaffected.
+For this reason, Fraxel Lasers are best suited for patients with lighter skin (Fitzpatrick Skin Types I-III) to minimize unnecessary side effects in patients with darker skin tones.
+Depending on the degree of pigmentation, the number of sunspots, and the extent of sun damage, you may require three Fraxel laser treatments to remove all unwanted pigmentation.
 Each Fraxel laser treatment should be scheduled one month apart for optimal cosmetic results.
 For patients with darker skin tones, the Clear + Brilliant laser may be a more appropriate option for removing unwanted liver and sun spots.

 Clear + Brilliant Laser

-The Clear + Brilliant Laser, often called the “mini-Fraxel” laser, is a gentle resurfacing laser that gradually reduces pigmentation, sun, liver, and age spots.
-With the Clear + Brilliant Laser treatment, patients can expect skin rejuvenation and the elimination of pigmentation, as the laser’s fractionated energy dispels the melanin-rich lesions and triggers collagen production for new, healthy skin.
-The Clear + Brilliant Laser is also advantageous as it is a gentle laser that can be used on patients of almost all skin types, from light to darker skin tones, and is safe and effective for all.
-While the effects of the treatment can be seen almost immediately following the procedure, Dr. Green recommends five to six treatment sessions spaced one month apart, depending on the severity, to produce the best results.
-There is no recovery time after the Clear + Brilliant laser, and patients can resume their daily schedule without side effects.
+The Clear + Brilliant Laser, often referred to as the “mini-Fraxel” laser, is a gentle resurfacing procedure that gradually diminishes pigmentation, sun damage, liver spots, and age spots.
+With this treatment, patients can expect skin rejuvenation and reduced pigmentation as the laser’s fractionated energy targets melanin-rich lesions and stimulates collagen production for healthier, new skin.
+The Clear + Brilliant Laser is also beneficial because it is gentle enough for nearly all skin types, from light to darker tones, and is safe and effective for everyone.
+Although results are visible almost immediately after treatment, Dr. Green recommends five to six sessions spaced one month apart, depending on the severity, to achieve optimal results.
+There is no downtime following the procedure, and patients can return to their daily routines without any side effects.

 Intense Pulsed Light (IPL)

-Intense Pulsed Light (IPL) therapy, also known as photo-rejuvenation or photo facial, uses wavelengths of light to treat pigmentation and fine lines and improve the skin’s texture and feel.
-Unlike most lasers, which use a single wavelength of light, IPL treatment uses several different wavelengths to combat the signs of aging on many levels.
-When the IPL device is applied to the skin, it emits a wavelength of light that penetrates the dermal layer of the skin and is absorbed into the melanin-rich lesion.
-The pigmented cells that make up the liver spot convert the light energy into heat, which destroys the pigmented cells, triggers the production of new collagen, and creates new, healthy skin.
-The IPL treatment is not painful and requires no recovery time following the procedure.
-Multiple treatment sessions spaced one month apart are often required to see the best cosmetic results.
+Intense Pulsed Light (IPL) therapy, also known as photorejuvenation or photofacial, uses wavelengths of light to treat pigmentation and fine lines, enhancing the skin’s texture and feel.
+Unlike most lasers that use a single wavelength, IPL treatments employ multiple wavelengths to address signs of aging on different levels.
+When the IPL device is applied to the skin, it emits a light wavelength that penetrates the dermis and is absorbed by the melanin-rich lesion.
+The pigmented cells responsible for the liver spot convert the light energy into heat, destroying the pigmented cells, stimulating new collagen production, and fostering the growth of healthy skin.
+IPL treatment is generally painless and requires no downtime afterward.
+Multiple sessions spaced about a month apart are often necessary to achieve optimal cosmetic results.

 Chemical Peels for liver spot treatment